Feature Engineering with Regularity Structures: Numerical simulations

 We repeat the same experiment for the additive version of the equation~\eqref{eq:phi4m} namely: \begin{equs}[eq:phi4a] (\partial_t - \Delta) u &= 3u - u^3 + \xi\,\quad\text{for $(t,x) \in [0,1]\times [0,1]$,}\\ u(t,0) &= u(t,1)\quad\text{(Periodic BC),}\\ u(0,x) &= x(1-x)\,. \end{equs}

 Discretisation of space-time and number of training and test cases is the same as in Section~\ref{sec:parabolic_multi}.
-For this we use model $\CM^5_{\alpha}$ with $\alpha = (3,1,1,0)$, without initial conditions ($\CI = \emptyset$), degree $\leq 7.5$, and Algorithm~\ref{alg:1} which gives $58$ functions.\footnote{See Remark~\ref{rem:polinoms} for a motivations behind taking these particular widths.} Note that since multiplicative width is $1$ this reduces number of functions in the model, which allows us to take a larger height and upper bound for the degree.
+We perform Algorithm~\ref{alg:1} using the model $\CM^5_{\alpha}$ from Definition~\ref{def:model_heat} with viscosity $\nu=1$ and $\alpha = (3,1,0)$, without initial conditions ($\CJ = \emptyset$), and with degree $\leq 7.5$, which gives $58$ functions.\footnote{See Remark~\ref{rem:polinoms} for a motivations behind taking these particular widths.} Note that since multiplicative width is $1$ this reduces the number of functions in the model compared to the multiplicative case of Section \ref{sec:parabolic_multi}, which allows us to take a larger height and upper bound for the degree.
 Figure~\ref{fig:3} shows the results for space-time points $(t,x) = (0.5,0.5)$ and $(t,x) = (1,0.5)$.
-One can see that the additive equation exhibits a worse prediction for long times but a slightly better prediction for short times (for $t = 0.05$ error is even better: $0.1\%$ in comparison to $\approx 5\%$ in the multiplicative case).
+One can see that the additive equation exhibits a worse prediction for long times compared to the multiplicative equation (Figure \ref{fig:mult_parabolic} and Table \ref{table:mult_parabolic}) but a slightly better prediction for short times (for $t = 0.05$ error is even better: $0.1\%$ in comparison to $\approx 5\%$ in the multiplicative case).

+The prediction error rises in this additive case as $t$ increases.
+This is expected by a similar reason as mentioned in Section \ref{sec:parabolic_multi}, which is the Taylor expansions in the Picard iterations approximating $u$ (see \eqref{eq:double_Picard}).
+It would be of interest to extend Algorithm \ref{alg:1} to decrease this error.
+A potential way to do this is to generalise and combine Algorithms \ref{alg:1} and \ref{alg:2} and compute models on subintervals to learn the `flow' of the equation, i.e. build models from the initial condition and the forcing over subintervals of $[0,T]$, use this model to predict the solution over subintervals, and chain the predictions together.
+(See also the discussion at the end of Section \ref{subsubsec:predict_one_point}.)
+We leave this generalisation for a future work.